Jane Pettigrew’s World of Tea

-Considered a basic for a tea book library, this gorgeous volume is by the chef-owners of Quebec’s Camellia Sinensis Tea House and covers history, farming techniques, and tea culture, among other subjects.
+Considered a basic for a tea book library, this gorgeous volume is by the chef-owners of Quebec’s Camellia Sinensis Tea House.
+It covers history, farming techniques, and tea culture, among other subjects.
 You can buy it directly from the Tea House’s website, which is in French, under “Cadeaux Pour Debutants” (Gifts for Beginners).

 About the author: “My introduction to tea was unspoken and visceral.
 Humble mugs of the strong, milked ‘builder’s tea’ of my youth in the North of England still fill me with nostalgic pleasure whenever I’m in the U.K. My body chemistry has never been without the magic nectar.”
 Taster Sensation Kevin Gascoyne

 The new edition of Roy Fong’s classic book is far from being just a reprint.
-As Fong points out in the preface, not only has the tea industry in China changed dramatically in the ten years since the first edition was published, but, inspired by input from readers around the world, much more is included about water, teaware, and the brewing process.
+As Fong points out in the preface, not only has the tea industry in China changed dramatically in the ten years since the first edition was published, but, inspired by input from readers worldwide, much more is included about water, teaware, and the brewing process.

 About the author: At age 6, on his way to school, Roy Fong would linger at a Hong Kong food stand where day laborers were making gongfu cha.
 Sometimes someone would offer him a cup, and he never forgot the wonderful aroma and taste.
 Roy Fong: A Chinese-American Journey